Look out for these veggies in 2020.

 By Julie Alvira, M.D., MBA Healthcare Management

-Still in demand, vegetables (veggies) are on the rise and replacing popular carbs such as rice and flour.
+Still in demand, the humble veggie is on the rise and replacing popular carbs such as rice and flour.

 Veggies have been trending for some time.
 As more people avoid refined grains because of their link to inflammation, vegetables have become a nutritious alternative.
 The addition of gluten in a diet can cause an inflammatory response in the body that is linked to gluten intolerance.
 Gluten is mostly found in wheat, rye, farro, and barley.
 Farro, a trendy grain, also has gluten because it is a type of wheat grain.